 Please note that my professional obligation and responsibility is to report any academic misconduct to the Dean of Students Office.
 Any student found violating the code by cheating, plagiarizing, or misusing any online software will result in disciplinary action.
 This may include a failing grade of F, and/or suspension or dismissal from the university.
-If you have any questions about the Code of Academic Integrity, please get in touch with the Dean of Students Office at dos@njit.edu
+If you have any questions about the Code of Academic Integrity, please get in touch with the

+Dean of Students Office at dos@njit.edu

 Information Literacy: Knowing how to find, cite, and reference your sources is integral to your success in this course.
-Sometimes you would like an additional explanation of the ideas we discuss in the course.
 The best resources are course materials and the online lectures and presentations, as both were (1) written by academic experts and (2) peer-reviewed.

 All of your assignments will be automatically submitted to Turnitin.
 Since plagiarism is not always intentional, this tool helps students protect themselves from possible plagiarism scenarios while also assisting instructors with identifying apparent attempts at plagiarism.
-Once your essay has been submitted, Turnitin will analyze it for a percentage of the possibly plagiarized essay and identify any areas that may need to be edited to reduce plagiarism.
+Once your essay has been submitted, Turnitin will analyze it for a percentage of the possibly plagiarized essay and identify any areas that need editing to reduce plagiarism.
 The instructor also reserves the right to check your discussion assignments if they suspect the academic integrity policy is violated.
 However, this is more an opportunity to help you learn how to properly cite your work and maintain a culture of academic integrity than a policing system.

-You may view your Turnitin Originality Similarity Report and make any necessary edits to ensure that your submission complies with NJIT's correct citation and academic integrity policies.
+You may view your Turnitin Originality Similarity Report and make any necessary edits to ensure your submission complies with NJIT's correct citation and academic integrity policies.